MatejsLab/OpenHAB-4-Linux-installer/README.md

-Script for installing OpenHAB 4, writen by Matej, based on OpenHAB docs.
+This is script for installing OpenHAB 4, writen by Matej, based on OpenHAB docs.

  Installing:
             * Java 17